M'banza-Kongo: History

 The earliest documented kings referred to their city in their correspondence as "the city of Congo" (cidade do Congo), and the name of the city as São Salvador appears for the first time in the letters of Álvaro I of Kongo (1568–1587) and was carried on by his successors.

 When the Portuguese arrived in Kongo, Mbanza Kongo was already a large town, perhaps the largest in sub-equatorial Africa, and a letter from the Portuguese ambassador to Lisbon compared the size of the city (inside the inner walls) to the Portuguese town of Évora.

 By the 1550s Mbanza Kongo hosted a community of Portuguese traders and Jesuit missionaries who conspired together in an attempted overthrow of the manikongo Diogo I Nkumbi a Mpudi.

 In 1568 the manikongo Alvaro I was driven from Mbanza Kongo by the invading Jagas, who sacked the city.
 Alvaro managed to reclaim the capital with Portuguese military help, but had to yield Luanda, source of the nzimbu currency used in the kingdom, to them in payment.

 During the reign of Afonso II, stone buildings were added, including a palace and several churches.
 Mbanza Kongo grew substantially as the kingdom of Kongo expanded and grew, and an ecclesiastical statement of the 1620s related that 4,500 baptisms were performed in the city and its immediate hinterland (presumably the valleys that surround it), which is consistent with an overall population of around 130,000 people.
 Of these, perhaps 30,000-45,000 lived in the nuclear city atop the mountain, while the remainder would have been distributed across smaller villages within the approximately 30-kilometre limit of its parish.
 Among the city's important buildings were some twelve churches, including São Salvador, as well as private chapels and oratories and an impressive two-story royal palace, the only such building in all of Kongo, according to visitor Giovanni Francesco da Roma (1648).

 The city was sacked several times during the civil wars that followed the Battle of Mbwila (or Ulanga) in 1665, and was abandoned in 1678.
 It was reoccupied in 1705 by Dona Beatriz Kimpa Vita's followers and restored as Kongo's capital by King Pedro IV of Kongo in 1709.
-It was never again depopulated though its population fluctuated substantially during the eighteenth and nineteenth century.
+It was never depopulated again though its population fluctuated substantially during the eighteenth and nineteenth century.

 The name was changed back to "City of Kongo" (Mbanza Kongo) shortly after Angolan independence.